newrelic/newrelic-python-agent/PROCESS.md

 separate section if necessary with additional details that may be relevant to internal parties.

-22. Send a separate email to ``python-support@newrelic.com`` if there is any special extra information that the support team should be aware of.
+22. Send an email to ``python-support@newrelic.com`` with the Support notes drafted in the pre-release steps.

 23. Add New & Noteworthy entries (multiple) via Fog Lights for the key feature(s) or improvement(s) in the release.